Home > Programs > Composition > Composition Competition

 A. Yes!
 However, the total time (played) must be between 13 to 16 minutes in duration.

-Q. Can I submit a multi-movement composition in which some of the movements are for fewer than or more than the five members of a brass quintet?
+Q. Can I submit a multi-movement composition in which some of the movements are for fewer than or more than the seventeen members of the Cayambis Sinfonietta?

-A. No. Each movement of a composition for brass quintet must be scored for brass quintet.
+A. No. Each movement of a composition for the Sinfonietta must be scored for the complete ensemble.
 Compositions that do not adhere to this standard may be disqualified.

 Q. What if I have a question?